PRodriguez19/SACNAS_RNAseq_Workshop_2023/README.md

 * **Best practices**: Understand best practices for designing an RNA-seq experiment
 * **Processing steps**: Understand the processing steps from an FASTQ to counts file
-* **R syntax**: Understand general R syntax; including variables and functions, demonstrating how functions work, and modifying arguments with specific functions.
+* **R syntax**: Understand general R syntax including variables, functions, and arguments
-*  **Using GO terms to explore enriched processes:** Determine how functions are attributed to genes using Gene Ontology terms
+*  **Using GO terms to explore enriched processes:** Determine pathways for DEGs using Gene Ontology terms
-* **Exporting data**: Generating tables of differentially expressed genes to be further investigated
+* **Exporting data**: Generate tabular outputs of DEGs to be further investigated and visualized

 ### Contents